What Is a Minor in Women's Studies?

 Women's Studies encourages participation in campus academic endeavors, such as the Liberal Arts Symposium in the spring semester.
 It also encourages participation in local and national conferences in which women's issues may be presented.

-The Women Studies Minor is an 18-hour program that may e compatible with any major offered at UCO.
-For further information, please contact Dr. Sandra Mayfield at 974-5606 or by email at email@example.com.
+The Women Studies Minor is an 18-hour program that may be compatible with any major offered at UCO.
+For further information, please contact Dr. Lindsey Churchill at 974-5671 or by email at firstname.lastname@example.org.